PacoVu/IODClientForWindowsUniversal/README.md

 hodClient.requestCompletedWithJobID += HodClient_requestCompletedWithJobID;
 hodClient.onErrorOccurred += HodClient_onErrorOccurred;
 ```
-When you call the GetRequest() or PostRequest() with the ASYNC mode, or call the GetJobResult() function, the response will be returned to this callback function.
+When you call the GetRequest() or PostRequest() with the ASYNC mode, the response will be returned to this callback function.
 The response is a JSON string containing the jobID.
 ```
 private void HodClient_requestCompletedWithJobID(string response) {